Skip to content

 Photo Credit: @thenewlywedwards

 This is the entryway at Hannah’s house.
 She used Cascades on the wood ceiling as well as the walls, but kept the trim and doors a crisp white.
+It’s almost a color drench, but not quite.
+Sort of drench adjacent.

 I love how jewel-y this room looks!